ULTIMATE MILWAUKEE WINTER ACTIVITIES & BUCKET LIST

 39. Have an Ugly Christmas Sweater family game night!

-40. Take a photo a day for one month and then make a slideshow!
+40. Take a photo a day for one month and then make a slideshow of your holiday season that you can upload as your TV or Alexa screensaver.

 41. Go cross-country skiing at Grant Park!